Josh Bell Player Props: Guardians vs. Phillies

-On Friday, Josh Bell (.647 slugging percentage in past 10 games, including three home runs) and the Cleveland Guardians play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+On Saturday, Josh Bell (batting .394 in his past 10 games) and the Cleveland Guardians play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
 First pitch is at 7:10 PM ET.

-In his last game, he racked up three hits (going 3-for-4 with a home run and two RBI) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-3) against the Phillies.

 Josh Bell Game Info & Props vs. the Phillies